patoline/patoline/src/decap/doc/Parsers.typ

 ###

-Here ##position## is the type you want to use to represent positions. the two first arguments of ##locate## will be the buffer and position at the beggining of the text being parsed and the two last arguments give this information at the end.
+The two first arguments of ##locate## will be the buffer and position at the beggining of the text being parsed, and the two last arguments give the same informations for the end of the text.

-You may use the following function from the ##Input## module to produce positions using the data type provided by OCaml's ##Lexing## module:
+The following function from the ##Input## module can be used to produce positions using the data provided by OCaml's ##Lexing## module:

 ### OCaml